 Check the maximum loan a lender will offer based on your expected rental income, using the interest cover ratio (ICR) tests lenders apply to landlords.

 Enter the property value and the rent you expect to charge.
-Then pick the rental cover ratio that matches your situation — most individual landlords paying higher-rate tax should use 145%.
+Then pick the interest cover ratio that matches your situation — most individual landlords paying higher-rate tax should use 145%.
 Not sure?
 Ask your accountant or broker.

 £